How To Apply Neutral Thinking

 This is where neutral thinking comes in.
-By focusing on collecting data, you refrain from rash decisions.
+By focusing on the data, you refrain from rash decisions.

-Learn how neutral thinking compares against positive and negative thinking, where the idea comes from, and how you can train yourself to think more neutrally.
+Learn how neutral thinking compares against positive and negative thinking and how to train yourself to think more neutrally.

 What Is Neutral Thinking?

 Neutral thinking strives to look at reality as it is.
-It rejects both negative and positive thinking as not appropriate for problem-solving.
+It rejects both negative and positive thinking as not productive.

 Let’s say it’s raining outside.